Jonathan-LeRoux/lws/readme.md

     pip install lws

-2) To compile from source using cython:
+2) To compile from source using cython (required if one modifies the code):

     cd python
+    LWS_USE_CYTHON=1 make

+3) To compile from source using the pre-generated c source file (which was obtained with cython):

+    cd python
     make

-3) Alternatively, one can first use cython to create a tarball, which is then installed by pip:
+4) Alternatively, one can first use cython to create a tarball, which can then be installed with pip:

     cd python
     make sdist
     pip install dist/lws-1.0.tar.gz

+For usage, please refer to `python/readme.rst`.